famousj/gentle-gall-intro/subscriptions.md

 Ideally we would set the `mark` to something specific to our subscription payload, but since there's nothing about lightbulbs or lightswitches built into Urbit, we would have to write one ourselves.
-(And we will in the next section.)
+(And we will in a future section.)

 So for now, we're going to set our mark to `%atom`, and we'll pass a flag, where `%.y` will be `%on` and `%.n` will be `%off`.